Opentrons/opentrons/g-code-testing/README.md

 Use the various Make targets in the `Makefile` to run tests using pytest

-## Uploading new comparison files
+## Saving new comparison files

-To update comparison files override files in `g-code-testing/g_code_test_data/comparison_comparision_files` with the output of the G-Code Parser
+To update comparison files override files in `g-code-testing/g_code_test_data/comparison_files` with the output of the G-Code Parser

-You can do this by using `make update-g-code-configuration-comparision name=<comparision_name>`
+You can do this by using `make update-g-code-configuration-comparison name=<comparison_name>`

 To get a list of comparison names run `make get-g-code-configurations`